-- Thereafter, each player shall serve for 1 point in turn until the end of the game and if the receiving player or pair makes 13 good returns the receiver shall score a point.
+- Thereafter, each player shall serve for 1 point in turn until the end of the game and if the receiving player makes 13 good returns the receiver shall score a point.

 - Once introduced, the expedite system shall remain in operation until the end of the match.